 If you are like most people, you probably don’t think about accident insurance until you need it.
 And that’s the problem.
 Accidents happen.
-Most people only think about it when they’re in an accident and need to make a claim.
+Most people only think about it when they’re in an accident and must make a claim.
 By then, it’s too late.
-Accident insurance is one of those things that you hope you never have to use, but if you do, you can receive cash benefits which could be a lifesaver.
+Accident insurance is one of those things that you hope you never have to use, but if you do, you can receive cash benefits, which could be a lifesaver.

 - What Does Accident Insurance Cover?

 - What Is Not Covered By Accident Insurance?

 - Do I Need Accident Insurance If I Have A Health Savings Account (HSA)?

 - Can I Get Accident Insurance Without A Medical Exam?

 - What Is The Best Way To Get Accident Insurance?

 - How Do I Get The Best Personal Accident Insurance?

 - Do Life Insurance Policies Include Accident Insurance?

 - Do I Need Accident Insurance If I Have Major Medical Coverage And Life Insurance?